slihn/Mixture-VAE/readme.md

-# Mixture-VAE: A Generalized Framework for Financial Regime Identification
+# Mixture-VAE with GAS-SN: An Experimental Framework for Financial Regime Identification

 Mixture-VAE is a versatile framework for classification tasks, specifically financial regime identification.
 This repository provides a python implementation including usage examples and experiment reproductions.

+This is a fork with the addition of [GAS-SN](https://github.com/slihn/gas-impl) such that one can experiment it with a more flexible distribution beyond normal and Student's t.

 <!-- ---